Call/text: (800) 372-0148

 Who doesn’t like traveling with dogs, when going on a vacation?
 They make your trip more fun and memorable as they are your furry family members that are both funny and adorable.
 However, you must plan the journey beforehand to make it safe for you and your pet.

-Traveling with your animals can be a bit complicated and stressful --- which almost defeats the whole purpose of having an ESA in the first place!
+Traveling with your animals can be a bit complicated and stressful, which almost defeats the whole purpose of having an ESA in the first place.
+It is your responsibility as an ESA owner to make sure that your animal is safe and taken care of.

 With that in mind, here are some practical tips that will keep both you and your emotional support animal, safe, calm, and stress-free during the entire journey.

-Traveling by car can be challenging with cats and dogs who cannot sit still even for a minute.
-While taking pets or support animals with you on traveling make sure to take all precautions and make your travel safe.
+Traveling with dogs in a car long distance can be challenging.
+Especially with those pets who cannot sit still even for a minute.
+While taking pets or supporting animals with you, make sure to take all precautions and make your travel safe.

 Here’s how you can ensure a smoother journey with your pet: